Payroll in India: A Comprehensive Guide

 • Ensure compliance with state-specific regulations

-• Regularly update payroll systems to reflect leave policy changes
+• Regularly update payroll systems to reflect leave policy change

 Regulations on Working Hours: